Quality cover provided by BeSmart

 Solid Fuel boilers are made of steel or cast iron and while they both require a chimney or flue for reliable ventilation, cast iron models can last up to 50 years and they are immune to power cuts!
 That’s right, they can keep you warm even if the electric goes out in your quaint corner of the British Isles.

-Our verdict is that this unique type of boiler is good value for money in terms of energy efficiency as long as you can stomach the sticker price.
+This unique type of boiler is good value for money in terms of energy efficiency as long as you can stomach the sticker price.
 You also need to bear in mind that you will literally need to keep the home fires burning with a solid fuel boiler.
-However, there is no denying that if you are the rustic type and live out of the way, this will be right up your thatched cottage alley.